Sub-Antarctic Fishing Zones

 Our vessels operate in two fishing zones of Australia’s sub-Antarctic territories.
-These are Macquarie Island to the south-east of Tasmania, and Heard Island, which lies south-west of Western Australia.
+These are Macquarie Island, south-east of Tasmania, and Heard Island, south-west of Western Australia.
 Austral Fisheries is proud of its demonstrated record of responsible fishing in these World Heritage Listed areas, where bycatch is less than 10% of total catch and interactions with seabirds and marine mammals are minimal.

-Heard Island & McDonald Islands Patagonian toothfish: 2,730t
+Heard Island & McDonald Islands Patagonian toothfish: 3,405t

-Heard Island & McDonald Islands Mackerel icefish: 679t.
+Heard Island & McDonald Islands Mackerel icefish: 561t.